Dunya & Desie

-Westein: "Dana Nechushtan, the director, approached me and said: 'The title sequence needs something special.
-It shouldn't just be the titles, but it should also tell the story about a friendship between two girls for those who don't know Dunya and Desie yet.'
-So, the friendship needed to be highlighted, not overtly obvious but subtle, and also the fact that the two girls have known each other their whole lives."
+“Dana Nechushtan, the director, approached me and said, ‘The title sequence needs something special.
+It shouldn’t just be the titles, but it should also tell the story about a friendship between two girls for those who don’t know Dunya and Desie yet.’
+We needed to emphasize the friendship between the two girls.
+And not in an overtly obvious way, but subtle.
+We also wanted to show that the two girls have known each other their whole lives.”

 "My main concern was making all the different props and creating the set.
 Minka Mooren helped me a lot with dressing the sets.
 She did the production design for the Dunya and Desie TV show, so she knew exactly what style it had to be.
 Her name is on the tea bag label."
 Westein put his own name on the cash card.
 "That was just a small joke.
 They were okay with that."

 Not everything went according to plan, as Westein found out soon after the shoot.
-"It was shot on film... twice!
+“It was shot on film… twice!
 The first time it went wrong.
-We used a very special lens from a certain make but it wasn't compatible with the camera.
+We used a very special lens from a certain make, but, as it turned out, it wasn’t compatible with the camera.
 The images came out severely vignetted.
 But the set was already gone, so everything had to be redone.
 In the end that was a good thing.
-We ended up changing certain shots and camera movements."
+We ended up changing certain shots and camera movements.”

 "All in all, we had nine different sets and twenty-one names to film.
 That's quite a lot.
 And because the set was quite small, the camera movements had to be really calm and steady.
 But everyone loved doing it.
 I also loved the fact that they wanted to take things a step further instead of make a simple title sequence.
 There is a new wave of interest for title sequences in Holland and it's becoming more important," Westein concludes.